 - Azenkot, et al. (2016).
 Enabling Building Service Robots to Guide Blind People: A Participatory Design Approach.
 HRI 2016.

 - Sirkin, et al. (2015).
 Mechanical Ottoman: How Robotic Furniture Offers and Withdraws Support.
 HRI 2015.

 - Pantofaru, et al. (2012).
 Exploring the role of robots in home organization.
 HRI 2012.

-This theme targets research contributing to the understanding and study of fundamental HRI principles that span beyond individual interfaces or projects.
-This includes detailing underlying interaction paradigms, theoretical concepts, new interpretations of known results, or new evaluation methodologies.
-Submissions may be derived from original or surveyed empirical research, analysis of existing research and methods, or may also be purely theoretical or philosophical.
+Other types of submissions to the Theory and Methods theme may be derived from original or surveyed empirical research, analysis of existing research and methods, or may be purely theoretical or philosophical.
 Successful papers will clearly detail how they extend our current fundamental understanding of human-robot interaction and why the work is significant and has potential for impact.
-As appropriate, work must be defended by clear and sound arguments, a systematic data collection strategy, supporting data, and/or a thorough reflective analysis of the research with respect to the existing state of the art.
+As appropriate, work must be defended by clear and sound arguments, a systematic data collection strategy, supporting data and appropriate evidence, and/or a thorough reflective analysis of the research with respect to the existing state of the art.